kyorohiro/hello_ymfm/docs/issues/savePoint.md

 ## Game integration path

 - Current playback style in `docs/vgm.html`
-  - render the whole VGM first
-  - start playback after rendering reaches 100%
+  - stream audio in chunks during playback
 - This is good for:
   - debugging
   - command analysis
-  - confirming that audio can be generated
+  - confirming that realtime audio can be generated
-- This is not yet ideal for games because:
+- This is closer to game use, but not finished yet because:
-  - playback does not start immediately
-  - long songs can take time before audio begins
   - main-thread work still matters
+  - loop handling is still basic
+  - `AudioWorklet` is not used yet

 ## What is needed for game-oriented playback

-- chunked / streaming playback instead of full offline rendering
 - audio generation that can feed Web Audio continuously
 - start / stop / reset controls
 - loop handling
 - stable timing for long playback
 - low enough main-thread cost for browser game use
+- move from `ScriptProcessorNode` demo style toward `AudioWorklet` when needed

 ## Practical next steps toward game use

-1. Keep the current full-render path as a debug mode.
+1. Keep the current streaming demo stable.
-2. Add a streaming playback path for VGM.
-3. Move audio generation toward a Web Audio-friendly realtime model.
+2. Add stop / replay / loop controls.
-4. Confirm YM2612 + PSG + target DAC stream subset work during streaming.
+3. Confirm YM2612 + PSG + target DAC stream subset work during streaming.
+4. Move audio generation toward an `AudioWorklet` model when needed.
 5. Add a small game-like sample after streaming becomes stable.

 ## Good next steps